5 Foods To Eat When You’re Feeling Low-Energy and Overly Exhausted, According to an RD

 Photo: Stocksy/Milles Studio

 If you’re experiencing a lack of energy on a daily basis (that you can't easily contribute to say, a looming work deadline that's causing you to lose sleep), you may benefit from making some tweaks to your lifestyle.
-According to Seattle-based registered dietitian nutritionist, Ginger Hultin, MS, RDN, CSO, owner of ChampagneNutrition and author of Anti-Inflammatory Diet Meal Prep, piling your plate with more nutrient-dense, energy-boosting foods is one great way to get started.
+According to Seattle-based registered dietitian nutritionist, Ginger Hultin, MS, RDN, CSO, owner of Ginger Hultin Nutrition and author of Anti-Inflammatory Diet Meal Prep, piling your plate with more nutrient-dense, foods that increase energy is one great way to get started.

 Experts In This Article

-Sleep disruptors are wide-ranging and can include conditions of your sleep environment (like the temperature of your bedroom), common habits (such as consuming caffeine or alcohol too close to bedtime or consuming not enough foods that make you sleepy naturally), and things that feel inescapable in 2022 (screen time, stress levels).
+Sleep disruptors are wide-ranging and can include conditions of your sleep environment (like the temperature of your bedroom), common habits (such as consuming caffeine or alcohol too close to bedtime or consuming not enough foods that make you sleepy naturally), and things that feel inescapable in 2024 (screen time and stress levels).
 "Anxiety, stress, and depression can cause one’s brain to essentially be 'on' more at night, leading to more shallow sleep and less restorative sleep," psychologist and sleep-health expert Shelby Harris, PsyD, previously told Well+Good.

 1. Whole grains